Healthy Homes Assessment Lyall Bay

 Insulation Lyall Bay

-Ceiling and underfloor insulation is required to all rental houses from 1 July 2019.
-Property managers and landlords must ensure that the insulation is in line with this new standard.
-In certain situations, the old ceiling insulation as well as insulation within the subfloor space may need to be added or replaced.
+Underfloor and ceiling insulation is a requirement in all rental houses since 1 July 2019.
+Property managers and landlords are required to make sure that the insulation is in line with this new quality.
+In some instances, old ceiling insulation as well as insulation within the subfloor space may require to be replaced or replaced.

-The "R" is a symbol for thermal resistance, and it is a measurement of how well insulation can withstand heat flow.
-The higher the R-value, the higher the standard of insulation.
+The "R" is a symbol for thermal resistance, and it is a measurement of how well the insulation can withstand heat flow.
+The greater the R-value, the better the insulation.

 • Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3